SmilodonCub/SmilodonCub/README.md

 # Bonnie Cooper, PhD

-## I'm a Visual Neuroscientist in NYC with an eye on Data Science
+## I'm a Data Scientist in NYC with a neuroscience background and strong interest in UX Research

 ### Hi there 👋
 😄 Pronouns: she/her
 👾 I'm coding in R, Python & Matlab
-🧠 I'm working on Visual/Cognitive Neuroscience
+🧠 I used to work on Visual/Cognitive Neuroscience
-🦄🥷 I’m currently learning Data Science tools
+🦄🥷 I’m currently learning Data Science tools for NLP & Social Network Analysis 🤗 Transformers are a favorite of mine
 👯 I’m looking to collaborate on open source STEM projects & Data Science for Good
 💬 Ask me about vision perception and eye-tracking
 📫 How to reach me: https://www.linkedin.com/in/bonnie-cooper-ph-d/